10.32.03.02

 (1) “Accredited” means accredited by the Accreditation Review Commission on Education for the Physician Assistant or its successor.

-(2) “Advanced duties” means medical acts that require additional training beyond the basic physician assistant education program required for licensure.
+(2) “Advanced duties” means medical acts that require additional education, training, or experience that is beyond the physician assistant education program required for licensure.

 (a) Accredited by: